Adapter

 properties.authentication

-you can leave all of the other properties in the authentication section, they will not be used for Amazon Elastic Kubernetes Service authentication.
+you can leave all of the other properties in the authentication section, they will not be used for AWS Elastic Kubernetes Service authentication.

 - Restart the adapter.
 If your properties were set correctly, the adapter should go online.